-When developing for Acquia Cloud Site Factory, you should follow a continuous integration (CI) workflow that allows you to build and test locally, release your builds to your non-production environment for quality assurance testing, and then release your builds to your production environment.
+When developing for Site Factory, use a continuous integration (CI) workflow to build and test locally, release your builds to your non-production environment for quality assurance testing, and then release your builds to your production environment.

-As part of your development work, you will want to configure your local environment with tools to speed development, such as Acquia BLT and install a supported feature-rich distribution of Drupal, such as Lightning; configure your Acquia environments to work with your CI workflow; and learn how to execute full deployments as well as hotfixes.
+As part of your development work, you will want to configure your local environment with tools to speed development (such as BLT) and install a supported feature-rich distribution of Drupal, configure your Acquia environments to work with your CI workflow, and learn how to perform both full deployments and hotfixes.

 Development and preparatory work

-As you prepare to start developing your platform, you should configure your Acquia code repository to follow best version control practices.
-Once configured, select a distribution that will allow you to create feature-rich install profiles that lower the amount of time needed to create websites on your Acquia Cloud Site Factory platform:
+As you prepare to start developing your platform, configure your Acquia code repository to follow best version control practices.
+Next, select a distribution to help create feature-rich install profiles, reducing the amount of time needed to create Site Factory-hosted websites:

 After selecting a distribution and creating install profiles, you can start releasing code to your non-production environment for testing and preparation for production deployments.

-A deployment is the process of updating all websites in a Acquia Cloud Site Factory subscription with updates to its code or configuration.
-A deployment can contain customer-initiated codebase updates, updates to the Acquia Cloud Site Factory platform that are created by Acquia’s engineering team, or both.
+A deployment is the process of updating all websites in a Site Factory subscription with updates to its code or configuration.
+A deployment can contain customer-initiated codebase updates, updates to the Site Factory platform created by Acquia’s engineering team, or both.

-To learn more, see Deployments in Acquia Cloud Site Factory or the following pages for more detail:
+To learn more, see Deployments in Site Factory, or the following pages for more detail: